lleo/ya-promise/README.md

 ## Summary

-This library defaults to exporting a symbal `Y` (just like the `Q` module).
+This library defaults to exporting a symbol `Y` (just like the `Q` module).

 This library implements [the promise/A+ specfication][AplusSpec] and passes [the Promise/A+ test suite][AplusTest].

-The goals were to create a Promse/A+ library:
+The goals were, in order of priority, to:

+0. for me to understand promises better ;)
+1. implement the [Promise/A+ Spec][AplusSpec] and pass the tests[AplusTest]
-1. using the _deferred_ pattern.
+2. using the _deferred_ pattern.

-2. defaulting to `setImmediate` due to Node.js v0.10+ warning about recursive calls to `process.nextTick`.
+3. defaulting to `setImmediate` due to Node.js v0.10+ warning about recursive calls to `process.nextTick`.
 And I needed to use VERY deep promise chains/sequences..

-3. allow for overriding this _nextTick_-like behaviour as needed.
+4. allow for overriding this _nextTick_-like behaviour as needed.

-4. speed.
+5. speed.

+The advatages of this library to you that other libraries may or may not have:

+0. Complete data hiding.
+    * There is no way to access a promises' the internal queue of pending functions
+    * There are no special/undocumented arguments to `.resolve`, `.reject`, or `.then` functions.
+1. User settable `Y.nextTick` for your own optimizations or usage patterns.
+2. Y.nextTick comes with reasonable/plausable defaults.
-Additional helper functions are implemented that do not impact performance.
+3. Additional helper functions are implemented that do not impact performance.

 ## API